george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](fac-output.png)

-We want to use the black and white cloud texture output by _Fac_ to drive the bumpiness and color of our material.
+We want to use the black and white cloud-like texture output by _Fac_ to drive the bumpiness and color of our material.

 Now, try adjusting the _Scale_ value up and down.
 At about 25 the donut looks like this:

 ![img.png](scale-25-before.png)

-Due to the way that the node output is mapped (which is related to UV mapping or anything) things are stretched top-to-bottom relative to left-to-right so there's less detail top-to-bottom (to be honest I find it hard to see exactly what's being talked about here - if I'd had to guess I would have said things are _perhaps_ somewhat stretched left-to-right).
+Due to the way that the node output is mapped (which is not related to UV mapping or anything else) things are stretched top-to-bottom relative to left-to-right so there's less detail top-to-bottom (to be honest I find it hard to see exactly what's being talked about here - if I'd had to guess I would have said things are _perhaps_ somewhat stretched left-to-right).

-Anyway, the best way to fix that is to press `shitf-A` and, under _Input_, select _Texture Coordinate_.
+Anyway, the best way to fix that is to press `shift-A` and, under _Input_, select _Texture Coordinate_.
 Then wire its _Object_ output to the _Vector_ input of the _Noise Texture_ node and up the scale to about 320.

 Andrew says this causes the _Noise Texture_ to "use the object data, which is most appropriate for procedural textures".
 Quite what this means, I'm unsure.